DanaJomar/Budapest-BI/tableHTML.md

 </div>

 ## Basic Options
-- Right out of the bat the function `tableHTML()` offers a lot options to customize your table.
+- Right out of the bat the function `tableHTML()` offers a lot of options to customize your table.

 <div style="float: left; width: 45%; font-size: 80%; margin-left: 30px">
   + Round numeric columns `round`